chef/chef-web-docs/chef_master/source/knife_supermarket.rst

 The ``knife supermarket`` subcommand is used to interact with cookbooks that are located in on the public Supermarket as well as private Chef Supermarket sites.
 A user account is required for any community actions that write data to the Chef Supermarket; however, the following arguments do not require a user account: ``download``, ``search``, ``install``, and ``list``.

-.. note:: If you are interested in uploading to the supermarket as a company you might be interested
+.. note:: If you are interested in uploading to the Supermarket as a company you might be interested
           in looking at the `Chef Partner Cookbook Program <https://www.chef.io/partners/cookbooks/>`__ which can help validate and verify your company cookbook.
 A selection of Certified Partner Cookbooks can be found `here <https://supermarket.chef.io/cookbooks?utf8=✓&q=&badges%5B%5D=partner&platforms%5B%5D=>`__.

 .. note:: .. tag notes_knife_cookbook_site_use_devkit_berkshelf

-          Please consider managing community cookbooks using the version of Berkshelf that ships with the Chef Development Kit.
-For more information about the Chef Development Kit, see `About ChefDK </about_chefdk.html>`__.
+          Please consider managing community cookbooks using the version of Berkshelf that ships with ChefDK For more information about the ChefDK, see `About ChefDK </about_chefdk.html>`__.

           .. end_tag